Configure VPN Connection on macOS (OpenVPN)

 OpenVPN Eula

-Select the "UPLOAD FILE" tab and upload the configuration file from Step 1 either by clicking "BROWSE" or by dragging and dropping it into the window.
+Click on "Upload File" and upload the configuration file from step 1 by selecting it or simply dragging and dropping it into the window.

 OpenVPN Upload File View